JavierreLab/liCHiC/7.Genes prioritization/README.md

 ## Credits
-The method and software was co-developed by [Chris Wallace](http://chr1swallace.github.io/) and [Olly Burren](http://ollyburren.github.io/), and presented in [Javierre et al., 2016](https://doi.org/10.1016/j.cell.2016.09.037).
+The method and software were co-developed by [Chris Wallace](http://chr1swallace.github.io/) and [Olly Burren](http://ollyburren.github.io/), and presented in [Javierre et al., 2016](https://doi.org/10.1016/j.cell.2016.09.037).

 The scripts in this repository have been adapted from the original ones from [CHIGP](https://github.com/ollyburren/CHIGP).